neil-hicks/reading-notes/class01.md

 ### Q: Describe 2 things that require JavaScript in the Browser?

+Making web pages dynamic and interactive requires JavaScript.
+Two things that would require JavaScript are:

+1. Adding certain kinds of dropdown menus to make selections.
+2. Altering the appearance of HTML elements when hovering

 ### Q: How can you add JavaScript to an HTML document?

 According to [mdn web docs’ “What is JavaScript”](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript), Javascript can be added through:

 * Internal Javascript: Enclosing JavaScript functions inside of ```<script></script>``` tags within the HTML page
 * External JavaScript: Adding a .js file to the HTML directory, including a script tag with the destination included inside, ```<script src = ”script.js”></script>```.
 The actual JavaScript code is written in the linke .js file.
 * Inline JavaScript – another way, but it is a bad idea, so ignore.

 [Home](README.md)